 Gwen nodded, turning to the far side of the egg-shaped dome.
-As she cycled through the necessary preparations both mental and somatic, her observers once again began their furious scribing.
+As she cycled through the necessary mental and somatic preparations, her observers again began their furious scribing.

 Like a pressurised pool of liquid finding escape, the lightning-charged mana escaped from the crucible of her Astral Body, becoming a controlled arc of plasma which traversed toward its target destination, then imploded before rapidly expanding outwards, first as a semi-dome sphere, then as a burst of static electricity.

 "That's Einar Larsen's Signature Spell."
-Wing Commander Webber raised a brow in pleasant surprise.
+Wing Commander Webber raised a brow of approval.
 "I know this spell too.
-It is not an easy incantation to learn!"
+It is not easy to master!"

 "It's all I know," Gwen peeped modestly.

 "You're only seventeen!"
 Commander Webber informed her confidently.
-"When I was seventeen, I was still receiving detention at Sandhurst for failing muster!
-A tier 4 Signature Spell at seventeen and you feel ashamed?
+"When I was seventeen, I was suffering detention at Sandhurst for failing muster!
+A tier 4 Signature Spell at seventeen, and you feel ashamed?
 You shame me!"